JeffDeCola/my-cheat-sheets/software/operations-tools/orchestration/cluster-managers-resource-management-scheduling/kubernetes-cheat-sheet/README.md

 * Scaling
 * Management

+Its a perfect solution for microservices.

 Here is a high level view of a Kubernetes Cluster,

 ![IMAGE - kubernetes-cluster-architecture - IMAGE](../../../../../docs/pics/kubernetes-cluster-architecture.jpg)

+Solve the problems of,

+* Monitoring your services
+* Scaling base on load
+* Managing containers on multiple servers
+* Manual intervention

+## FEATURES

+* Managing multiple containers
+* Health checks (Redeploy)
+* Load balancing
+* Networking (Could be 100s of nodes but communication as if on one machine)
+* Rolling updates
+* Resource Usage Monitoring (Scaling)

 ## INSTALL KUBERNETES CLUSTER